BEdazheng/19_projects/lemin/README.md

 -Use the paths that take the fewest turn for the ants to go to the end room.

-I used suurballe's algorithm's to find the K(2 or more) node-disjoint paths
+I used suurballe's algorithm's to find the K(2 or more) node-disjoint paths And for the path finding I used dijkstra and BFS

 Here is a visualisation (not done yet)